metrico/qryn-cloud-helm/Readme.md

       "secure": <TRUE IF CLICKHOUSE USES SSL>,
-      "cloud": <TRUE IF YOU WANT THE Distributed..... tables, FALSE for Clickhouse cloud>, "cluster_name": "<NAME OF THE CLUSTER IF YOU USE ONE, EMPTY for Clickhouse cloud>", "distributed": <true if you use multiple shards, empty for Clickhouse cloud>, "ttl_days": <default TTL for the data, days>,
+      "cloud": <TRUE IF YOU WANT THE Distributed..... tables, FALSE for Clickhouse cloud>, "cluster_name": "<NAME OF THE CLUSTER IF YOU USE ONE, EMPTY for Clickhouse cloud>", "distributed": <true if you use multiple shards, false for Clickhouse cloud>, "ttl_days": <default TTL for the data, days>,
     }
   ]